kaleab1216/Maj3t/README.md

 # 🍽️ Maj3t — Digital Dining & Restaurant Management Platform

-> A full-featured Flutter and Firebase platform that combines digital
-> menus, restaurant management, location services, delivery,
-> real-time tracking, bill sharing, notifications, and offline support.
+> A full-featured Flutter and Firebase platform that combines digital menus, restaurant management, location services, delivery, real-time tracking, bill sharing, notifications, and offline support.

 ---

 ## 📱 About The Project

 **Maj3t** is a restaurant-focused mobile application developed as my final-year Computer Science project.

-Instead of building only a digital menu, I designed the system as a broader digital dining platform connecting **customers, restaurants, orders, delivery, payments, and real-time communication**.
+Instead of building only a digital menu, I designed the system as a broader digital dining platform connecting **customers, restaurants, orders, delivery, location services, and real-time communication**.

-The application was built with **Flutter and Firebase**, with a focus on real-time data, secure access control, location-based functionality, and a responsive mobile experience.
+The application was built with **Flutter and Firebase**, with a focus on real-time data, secure access control, location-based functionality, responsive UI, and reliable mobile experiences.

 ---